jongha/activeconnections/README.md

 ## License

-dotnet-activeconnections is available under the terms of the MIT License.
+activeconnections is available under the terms of the MIT License.